laiudm/ZAP/README.txt

 - No long multiply/long MAC.
 - No branch prediction.
 - No MMU included but may be attached.
+- No cache included but may be attached.

 To run sample code...
 1. Enter /debug.
 Make sure you set $ZAP_HOME to the root directory of the project.